jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Design choices

 A core part of the jVMC codebase is the \texttt{NQS} class provided in the \texttt{jVMC.vqs} module -- a wrapper class for variational wave functions, which provides an interface that other parts of the code rely on.
 The \texttt{NQS} class is used to wrap ANNs that are defined using the Flax module system Linen \cite{flax2020github}.
 In this framework ANNs are defined in a very similar manner as in the popular Pytorch or Keras packages as classes that are derived from the \texttt{flax.linen.Module} base class.
 The minimal requirement for this new class is the implementation of a \texttt{\_\_call\_\_} member function, which evaluates the neural network on a single input configuration.
 For example, a Restricted Boltzmann Machine (RBM) with complex parameters, for which

 with $N_h$ the number of hidden units, can be defined as follows:

-Notice in this example code that the \texttt{flax.linen} package provides basic modules like, e.g., dense layers (\texttt{flax.linen.Dense}).
+Notice in this example code that the \texttt{flax.linen} package provides basic modules like, e.g., dense layers (\texttt{flax.linen.Dense}), that implement the affine transformation in Eq.~\eqref{eq:rbm_ex}.
 Moreover, the \texttt{\@flax.linen.compact} decorator enables the inlined definition of such submodules, which otherwise have to be defined in a separate \texttt{setup} member function (see Flax documentation for details \cite{flax2020github}).

 In order to work with autoregressive NQS (see Section \ref{subsubsec:autoregressive}), a member function called \texttt{sample} has to be implemented as part of the corresponding Flax Linen module.
 This \texttt{sample} member function has to take the desired number of samples and a \texttt{jax.random.PRNGKey} as input arguments and it should return the resulting configurations.